Einbasaharan/NodejsCloudformation/README.md

 # NodeCloudformationapp
-Simple Nodejs app using AWS Cloud Formation
+Simple Nodejs app using AWS Cloud Formation using aws-fargate